 After a lifetime of watching BBC, ITV (and later Channels 4 and 5) to quit live TV seems an act of betrayal.
 Rationalising my decision, I weigh the reasons.
 During my recovery (see previous post) my husband kindly set up my editing monitor in our spare bedroom, from where I watched almost the entire content of MUBI, most of Netflix and a lot of All4.
 After two months of viewing on-demand I realised how little I missed live TV.

 My decision was also informed by what I long perceived of as biased news reporting.
-Increasingly TV news – perhaps due to budget cuts, perhaps not – no longer offered analysis, only opinion because it’s cheaper than actual journalism.
+Increasingly TV news – perhaps due to budget cuts, perhaps not – no longer offered analysis, only opinion because possibly it’s cheaper than practising actual journalism.
 During the General Election of December 2019, social media was awash with criticism of well-respected broadcast journalists whose enthusiastic quoting of ‘Downing Street sources’ became a worn-out joke.
 When Peter Oborne eats his own, I thought, something’s going down.

 For the last three years, from the coverage of the 2016 Brexit vote to the recent passing of the EU Withdrawal Agreement Bill, there’s been a sense of magical thinking.
 Certainly there was little mention of Scotland’s vote to remain, the impact on Northern Ireland or the ways in which an already benighted Wales would suffer in the absence of EU subsidy despite their vote to leave.
 Indeed, since the Tory election win, rather than reward a compliant BBC with a licence fee rise and a gold-plated charter, the government wasted no time in issuing threats of cuts and closure.
 Why else has Tony Hall tossed in the towel?